-Ayesha Barenblat is a social entrepreneur, the founder and CEO of Remake, the leading non-profit organization dedicated to the movement of conscious consumerism.
+Ayesha Barenblat is a social entrepreneur, the founder and CEO of Remake, a leading non-profit organization dedicated to the movement of conscious consumerism.

 She is passionate about building sustainable supply chains that respect people and our planet.